Ndawula of Buganda

-Ndawula Nsobya was Kabaka of the Kingdom of Buganda between 1724 and 1734.
-He was the nineteenth (19th) Kabaka of Buganda.
+Ndawula was the 19th Kabaka, or king, of the Kingdom of Buganda from 1724 to 1734.
+He is remembered as a kind and gentle king.

 Claim to the throne

 He was the fifth son of Kabaka Juuko Mulwaana, Kabaka of Buganda, who reigned between 1680 and 1690.
 His mother was Nandawula Kabengano of the Nsenene clan, the fifth of his father's six wives.
 He ascended to the throne upon the death of his cousin.
 He established his capital at Lubaga.

+Reign

+Some of the great officers of state during his reign included;

 Married life

 He is reported to have married seven (7) wives: